christmastristang-dotcom/Biostatics-Quiz/README.md

                 explanation: "A two-sided 99% CI leaves $\\alpha = 100\\% - 99\\% = 1\\%$ to be split between the two tails.
 For a one-sided test, the significance level $\\alpha$ is concentrated in one tail, so one-sided $\\alpha = 1\\%$."
             },
             {
                 question: "7.
-In a bioequivalence study, the one-sided $\\alpha$ is:",
+In a bioequivalence study, the one-sided α is:",
                 options: ["A. 0.5%", "B. 1%", "C. 2.5%", "D. 5%"],
                 answer: "D",
                 explanation: "Bioequivalence (BE) studies typically use a 90% Confidence Interval (two-sided $\\alpha = 10\\%$), which corresponds to two simultaneous one-sided tests at $\\alpha = 5\\%$."